-For each of several employment practices, employers in the survey were asked "whether or not your organization has started or increased that action/activity since November 7, 1986 . . . . " Only employers who answered "yes" were then asked if this was "primarily because of employer sanctions provisions."
+For each of several employment practices, employers in the survey were asked "whether or not your organization has started or increased that action/activity since November 7, 1986 " Only employers who answered "yes" were then asked if this was "primarily because of employer sanctions provisions."
 Of these employers, 83 percent of those screening job applicants selectively, 81 percent of those screening current workers selectively, and 88 percent of those establishing a citizens-only policy said that their actions were primarily because of IRCA.
-83
+S

 On their face, these results clearly establish a causal link between discriminatory practices and IRCA.
-However, GAO argues that the number of employers (328) reporting such practices and answering the followup question is too small to be statistically
+However, GAO argues that the number of employers (328) reporting such practices and answering the followup question is too small to be statistically reliable.
+GAO's estimate of the maximum sampling error for these combined questions was 9 percent.84 This exceeded the conservative 5 percent sampling error that GAO had set as a maximum permissible standard for projections in the report.85

-&lt;sup>81 Written responses by GAO to questions sent by the United States Commission on Civil Rights as a followup to GAO's oral statements at the Commission's March 1989 IRCA Briefing.
+81 Written responses by GAO to questions sent by the United States Commission on Civil Rights as a followup to GAO's oral statements at the Commission's March 1989 IRCA Briefing.

-&lt;sup>82 GAO was aware before the survey that it would not be able to discern the number of authorized workers affected by a discriminatory practice.
+82 GAO was aware before the survey that it would not be able to discern the number of authorized workers affected by a discriminatory practice.
 Employers themselves may not know, as discrimination may occur precisely because the employer is unsure of the worker's status.